BharathKumarReddy2103/catalogue/README.md

-# Catalogue Microservice - Continuous Integration (CI)
+# Roboshop Catalogue Microservice - Continuous Integration (CI)

 This repository contains the Continuous Integration (CI) pipeline and source code for the **Catalogue** service.
 It is designed to automate the building, testing, and delivery of the Catalogue micro service using modern DevOps practices.